Vietnam.vn - Nền tảng quảng bá Việt Nam

 More than 18,000 pagodas nationwide rang bells and drums to pray for national peace and prosperity this morning - Photo 5.

 The Prajna drum symbolizes wisdom.
-Wisdom here is not knowledge or understanding that comes from learning or cultivating, but wisdom that comes from keeping precepts and practicing meditation.
+Wisdom here does not mean knowledge or understanding through learning or cultivating, but wisdom that arises from keeping precepts and practicing meditation.

 PHOTO: INDEPENDENCE

-Similarly, Ms. Ho My Hue (in Vuon Lai Ward) woke up early to prepare to be present on time for the ceremony.
-For Ms. Hue, this was a historic moment, she came to the temple to listen to the bells and drums of the Prajnaparamita Sutra, praying for peace for the country, family and herself.
+Similarly, Mrs. Ho My Hue (in Vuon Lai Ward) woke up early to prepare to be present on time for the ceremony.
+For Mrs. Hue, this was a historic moment, she came to the pagoda to listen to the bells and drums of the Prajnaparamita Sutra, praying for peace for the country, her family and herself.

 Ms. Tran Nhat Trang (in Cau Ong Lanh Ward) was very proud and moved when the bells and drums rang out.
 "The monks said that Buddhism always accompanies the nation, in the moment of the country's destiny.
-And today, hearing the bells and drums of the Prajnaparamita, I feel sacred, proud to be a Vietnamese citizen, having faith in the development of the country," Ms. Trang said.
+And today, hearing the bells and drums, I feel sacred and proud to be a Vietnamese citizen, with faith in the country's development," Ms. Trang said.

 More than 18,000 pagodas nationwide rang bells and drums to pray for national peace and prosperity this morning - Photo 6.

 The bell and drum of Prajna go together, carrying Buddhist wisdom.
-A single drum beat is like the power of the Buddha, the eloquent and meaningful declaration of the Buddha when he comes to life.
+A single sound of the drum is like the power of the Buddha, the eloquent and meaningful declaration of the Buddha when he comes to life.

 PHOTO: INDEPENDENCE